 Removal from the Co operative Bank and other lender panels: Why they do it and how to get reinstated

-• How often will this firm be required to re-apply to be reinstated on the Co operative Bank conveyancing panel?
+• Am I restricted as to the number of occasions my practice can apply to be reinstated on the Co operative Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Co operative Bank panel reinstatement is to ensure that your firm is not removed off of the Co operative Bank conveyancing panel in the first place.